Angioplasty and Stenting

 prevents future narrowing or blockage

 Angioplasty and Stenting: What to Expect

-interventional cardiologists perform these procedures in a dedicated cardiac
+interventional cardiologists and vascular surgeons perform these procedures in a dedicated cardiac

 catheterization lab.
 Here, our heart team uses sophisticated tools and imaging